JiseongBarg/Adaptable-deep-learning-for-holographic-microscopy/README.md

 <div align=center>
-We provide pytorch(python) implementations of <b>Generalization of deep learning based holographic reconstruction for histopathology</b>.
+We provide pytorch(python) implementations of <b>Adaptable deep learning for holographic microscopy: A case study on tissue-type and system variability in label-free histopathology
+</b>.
 <br>
 <br>
 This code was written by <b>Jiseong Barg</b>.